 Similar to growing lettuce, spinach is a great one to tackle when growing vegetables for beginners.
 It’s a cold-weather plant, so you can start it early in the spring and grow it most of the year in many climates.
 It can even tolerate partial shade.

 To Harvest: Start from the outside edges of the plant and work your way inward toward the center.
 Pinch off the leaves at the stem with a fingernail or cut the stems with a pair of scissors.

 Most varieties of squash are straightforward to grow.
-I have personally tried growing yellow summer squash as well as butternut squash and was amazed at how well they grow and how much the plants produce.
-I also always have a patch of cinderella pumpkins in my garden because they are so prolific and grow incredibly well in my short season.
+I have tried growing yellow summer squash and butternut squash and was amazed at how well they grow and how much the plants produce.
+I also always have a patch of Cinderella pumpkins in my garden because they are prolific and grow incredibly well in my short season.

 Squash plants do best in heat and full sun.
 Give them water regularly (daily during the hottest, driest part of the summer) and watch them take off.

 Note: Squash plants are vines, so either give them room to creep along the ground or support them to grow on a trellis or a fence.

 To Harvest: Twist them off the plant when they get the right color and the size you want.
 See our full guide on harvesting butternut squash.

 Inarguably one of the most popular vegetables to grow at home, tomatoes are easy enough that more and more beginners grow them yearly.
 With lots of sun and a decent amount of water, these plants tend to do their thing happily.